 They have little fragrance, but have a pungent taste after chewing and a nutty odour after roasting.
 They are native to Southern Europe and western Asia.
 It is endemic in the Southern Mediterranean, India and Middle East.
 It is little planted in Europe anymore.

 Bengali’s use black mustard seeds in panch phoron, and in South India it is used in cambaar podi.
-In South India the seeds are fried or roasted until grey before use and this changes their character to a nutty taste.
-As black mustard seeds pungency is destroyed by other methods of cooking, it is added as late as possible to any dishes.
+In South India the seeds are fried or roasted until they pop and turn grey before use and this changes their character to a nutty taste.
+As black mustard seeds pungency is destroyed by other methods of cooking, it is added as late as possible to dishes.

 A mustard paste was made from black mustard, vinegar and wine by the Romans and introduced to central and Northern Europe.
 These days, white mustard is more commonly used due to its increased stability as a product.